JiachenRen/java-algebra-system/README.md

       Raw   Var                                                    3   x

 ```
-The algorithm handles the following simplifiable forms:
+#### The algorithm handles the following simplifiable forms:
+BINARY OPERATIONS
 ```
 (a*b)^#  -> a^#*b^#     a^b*a^c  -> a^(b+c)
 a*a^b    -> a^(b+1)     x-x      -> 0